Biography of Scott Cushman

 - The merits of building websites with content management systems

-I typically enjoy geeky pursuits.
-I participate in online culture, such as niche news aggregators, occaisional multi-player gaming, reading/listening podcasts and books and keeping up with friends through social networks.
+I enjoy typically geeky pursuits.
+I participate in online culture, such as niche news aggregators, occaisional multi-player gaming, reading/listening to podcasts and books, and keeping up with friends through social networks.
 I also spend time finding the literary value in TV shows and playing with computer hardware.
 A multitasker, I usually engage in more than one of these activities at a time.